Tanoto Foundation Joins Global Fight Against COVID-19 through PPE Donation

 The government had eventually distributed PPE supplies from China to meet the increasing demand for the items, thus gearing up medical workers in their task to contain the spread of COVID-19.
 A similar step was taken by certain organizations including the Tanoto Foundation, who committed to donate millions of items of PPE sourced from China.

-Independent philanthropic organization Tanoto Foundation procured more than 30 tons of protective gear that arrived at Soekarno-Hatta International Airport on a chartered Garuda Indonesia flight from Shanghai, China on Monday.
+Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981, procured more than 30 tons of protective gear that arrived at Soekarno-Hatta International Airport on a chartered Garuda Indonesia flight from Shanghai, China on Monday.
 The goods, coming as the third batch being delivered, are part of Tanoto Foundation’s donation to the Indonesian government.

 Read more on article titled Tanoto Foundation joins global fight against COVID-19 through PPE donation on The Jakarta Post.